 Contact details for payment Queries

-If a student wishes to discuss the method or timing of payment of their fees they should contact the Income Collection Section at the Tower Building on any of the numbers listed below:
+If a student wishes to discuss the method or timing of payment of their fees they should contact the Income Collection Section by email.

 Problems with fee payment

 The University recommends that students whose financial problems cause difficulty in making tuition fee payments as agreed, or whose fee assessment letter from Student Finance England is delayed should, in the first instance, contact Student Services to discuss their position.